Azure/Azure-Sentinel/Solutions/Dynatrace/Playbooks/Ingest-DynatraceMSDefender365/readme.md

 ** Prerequisites **
 - Follow [these instructions](https://www.dynatrace.com/support/help/get-started/access-tokens#create-api-token) to generate a Dynatrace access token.
-- [Important step]Store the Dynatrace Access Token as a secret in Azure Key vault and provide the key vault name during deployment.
+- [Important step]Store the Dynatrace Access Token as a secret in Azure Key vault and provide the key vault name during deployment, by convention the secret name should be 'DynatraceAccessToken'.

 ** Post Install Notes:**